Controlled Analyses of Social Biases in Wikipedia Bios: Methodology

 We primarily infer gender from Wikidata---a crowd-sourced database corresponding to Wikipedia pages \cite{vrandevcic2014wikidata}, focusing on 5 genders common in Wikidata.
 We use cis.~men as the comparison group and separately identify matches from this group for each other gender.

-As race is a social construct with no global definition, and given that our starting point for data collection is English Wikipedia, we focus on biographies of American people and use commonly selected race/ethnicity categories from the U.S census: Hispanic/Latinx, African American, and Asian.
+As race is a social construct with no global definition,\footnote{\url{https://unstats.un.org/unsd/demographic/sconcerns/popchar/popcharmethods.htm}} and given that our starting point for data collection is English Wikipedia, we focus on biographies of American people and use commonly selected race/ethnicity categories from the U.S census: Hispanic/Latinx, African American, and Asian.
 We use these categories because we expect the predominately U.S.-based English Wikipedia editors to be familiar with them, but we do not suggest that they are naturally occurring or meaningful in other contexts.
-In general, we do not force racial categories to be exclusive, e.g.~410 pages are considered both African American and Hispanic/Latinx (we do enforce that people in any target corpora cannot be in the comparison corpora).
-To identify pages for each target group, we primarily use category information, identifying articles for each racial group as ones containing categories with the terms ``American'' and [“Asian”, “African”, or “Hispanic/Latinx”] or names of specific countries, e.g.~``American academics of Mexican descent''.
+To identify pages for each target group, we primarily use category information, identifying articles for each racial group as ones containing categories with the terms ``American'' and [“Asian”, “African”, or “Hispanic/Latinx”] or names of specific countries.
 We acknowledge that our use of the term ``race'' is an oversimplification of the distinctions between articles in our corpus.
 Nevertheless, we believe it reflects the perceptions that Wikipedia users may hold.